ahstat/ahstat.github.io/_posts/2014-6-11-Introduction-hmm.md

 <a href="../images/2014-6-11-Introduction-hmm/HMM_introduction.pdf" target="_blank"><img src = "../images/2014-6-11-Introduction-hmm/HMM_introduction.png"></a>

+Source code of simulations are available <a href="https://github.com/ahstat/introduction-hmm>on my github</a>.

 I explain what is a hidden Markov model and what are common issues with these objects.
 Then, some algorithms are taken into consideration: Forward decomposition, Viterbi algorithm and a simple EM algorithm.